-Native Nomad came about as a creative effort to find beauty and serenity with gifts, home decor, furniture, plants and jewelry found both locally and from afar (Native Northwestern and other small, independent U.S. businesses).
+Native Nomad gift shop and home store came about as a creative effort to find beauty and serenity with hand made items found both locally and from afar (Native Northwestern and other small, independent U.S. businesses).

 The oak tree image for our logo is taken from a special tree that has a lot of significance to our family.
 Under its branches, we have enjoyed many a sunrise/sunset, campfire, story, song, game, bbq, water fight, jokes and laughter with family and friends.
 To us, it represents the enduring love we have for each other and all of the lives that have touched ours from around the world.